Beginner

 How to install and use nano text editor

 In this tutorial you will learn how to install and use Nano text editor.
-Nano Learning will enable you to edit text files on your VPS command line when you are logged in using SSH.
-While Vim and Emacs are used by novice Linux users, the Nano is much easier to use.
-That is why it is one of the most popular text editors for Unix systems.
+Nano Learning will allow you to edit text files when you are logged into the command line of your VPS via SSH.
+The two main stream editors used by the novice Linux users are Vim and Emacs but the Nano takes a very simple approach.
+That is the reason why it is one of the top-rated text editors in the Unix environment.

 Recommended Article: How to Find MySQL PHP and Apache Configuration Files

-To install the Nano text editor on Debian or Ubuntu operating systems, run the following command:
+If you want to install the Nano text editor in Debian or Ubuntu operating systems, use the command:

 sudo apt-get install nano

-Note: The sudo section is intended to run this command as a root user.
-You may be asked to enter your password if you may not have logged in with the root user from the beginning.
-So no worries.
+Note, Sudo section is intended to run this command which is required to perform the action as root user.
+You may be prompted to type your password if you have not logged in as root user from the very beginning So, no worries.

-To install Nano Editor on CentOS or RHEL operating systems, run the following command:
+To install Nano editor on Centos/Rhel operating systems, use the following command:

 yum install nano